dotnet/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

 4. Move the controls to the second column by setting the <xref:System.Windows.Controls.Grid.Column%2A?displayProperty=nameWithType> property to 1 in each of the three controls (Border, ListBox, and Button).

-5. Move each control down a row by incrementing its <xref:System.Windows.Controls.Grid.Row%2A?displayProperty=nameWithType> value by 1 for each of the three controls (Border, ListBox, and Button) and the Border element.
+5. Move each control down a row by incrementing its <xref:System.Windows.Controls.Grid.Row%2A?displayProperty=nameWithType> value by 1 for each of the three controls (Border, ListBox, and Button) and for the Border element.

    The XAML for the three controls now looks like the following:

     [!code-xaml[ExpenseIt#12](~/samples/snippets/csharp/VS_Snippets_Wpf/ExpenseIt/CSharp/ExpenseIt5/ExpenseItHome.xaml#12)]

-6. Set the <xref:System.Windows.Controls.Panel.Background%2A?displayProperty=nameWithType> property to the *watermark.png* image file, by adding the following XAML somewhere between the `<Grid>` and `</Grid>` tags:
+6. Set the <xref:System.Windows.Controls.Panel.Background%2A?displayProperty=nameWithType> property to the *watermark.png* image file, by adding the following XAML anywhere between the `<Grid>` and `</Grid>` tags:

     [!code-xaml[ExpenseIt#14](~/samples/snippets/csharp/VS_Snippets_Wpf/ExpenseIt/CSharp/ExpenseIt5/ExpenseItHome.xaml#14)]